RanolP/resume/README.md

 - Use VS Code for editor (contains recommended extension and settings).
 - Use mise or asdf-compatible version manager and activate here.
-- Run `./scripts/src/compile.ts` when you need
+- Run `./scripts/src/prebuild.ts` when you need and compile it with `typst compile resume.typ`.

 ## Special Thanks